WPP : Considers Merger of Young & Rubicam and Digital Ad Firm VML | MarketScreener

 By Nick Kostov and Suzanne Vranica

-WPP PLC's new Chief Executive Mark Read is preparing to consolidate some of the advertising giant's major properties, as traditional agencies struggle to keep pace with the industry's digital shift.
+WPP PLC's new chief executive is preparing to consolidate some of the advertising giant's major properties, as traditional agencies struggle to keep pace with the industry's digital shift.

 Marquee ad agencies that buoyed WPP in earlier decades -- including Young & Rubicam, Ogilvy, J. Walter Thompson and Grey -- are generally growing more slowly than WPP's digital and media buying operations, according to the company.

-Mr. Read has said that he will unveil a strategy update by the end of the year and has said merging creative and digital firms makes more sense than combining creative agencies.
+CEO Mark Read has said that he will unveil a strategy update by year-end and that merging creative and digital firms makes more sense than combining creative agencies.

-One idea under consideration is a merger between Young & Rubicam and WPP's digital-ad firm VML, with VML CEO Jon Cook leading the combined business, according to people familiar with the matter.
-That change would place Mr. Cook at the helm of Young & Rubicam, an agency that WPP acquired in 2000 for the record-breaking sum of $4.7 billion, and that sports accounts as varied as Rolex and the U.S. Marine Corps.
+One idea under consideration is a merger between Young & Rubicam and WPP's digital-ad firm VML, with VML Chief Executive Jon Cook leading the combined business, according to people familiar with the matter.
+That change would place Mr. Cook at the helm of Young & Rubicam, an agency that WPP acquired in 2000 for a record $4.7 billion, and that sports accounts as varied as Office Depot and the U.S. Navy.
 The new entity could be called VMLY&R, according to one of the people.

 A WPP spokesman declined to comment on merger considerations.